-The project database contains well over eight hundred runaway advertisements published in English and Scottish newspapers between 1700 and 1770.
+The project database contains well over eight hundred runaway advertisements published in English and Scottish newspapers between 1700 and 1780.
 The database is fully searchable according to a wide range of criteria and search terms and includes both full transcriptions and when possible reproductions of the advertisements.
-The database is supplemented by two smaller collections.
-One features almost eighty newspaper advertisements for the sale of enslaved people.
-The second is a smaller collection of advertisements in which people of colour (whether enslaved or free) were sought out for purchase or to be hired.
-Two examples of ‘for sale’ advertisements are reproduced below.
+The database is supplemented by a smaller collection of almost eighty newspaper advertisements for the sale of enslaved people.
+Two examples of these ‘for sale’ advertisements are reproduced below.

 Moreover, advertisements for escapees and for the buying and selling of people provide telling evidence that holding people of different races in slavery or fixed terms of servitude was routine and unremarkable in eighteenth-century Britain.
 Slavery was not simply an institution that existed in Britain’s colonies: it existed in the towns and countryside of the British Isles and, while hardly common, slaves and bound people were present and visible in Georgian Britain.
 The fact that a master did not hesitate to publicly advertise a person for sale, or to place an announcement promising a reward for the recapture and return of an enslaved person in newspapers read by friends and neighbours all indicates that such behaviour was unproblematic.
 Increasing popular concern about slavery and then the rise of a movement in support of abolition of the Transatlantic Slave Trade only began to develop in Britain during the final quarter of the eighteenth century.